jalagar/proj1/answers.md

 I put :back because the trainer will always be the previous trainer

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.
+It renders an error attribute to pokemon and then outputs the message.

 # Give us feedback on the project and decal below!
+I had a lot of trouble with part 5 and didn't have a chance to go to office hours :(.
+Hopefully you won't dock too many points/
 # Extra credit: Link your Heroku deployed app